ollipekka/gdx-soundboard/README.md

 Need an effect?
 Want to fix a bug?
 Want to change the format?
 Pull requests and issues are welcome.

 ### ToDo v0.3
+- Cleanup (done)
-- Configure to remember song position when switching between states.
+- Configure to remember song position when switching between states. (done)
 - Configure loop songs vs iterating the lists.
 (Loops song if only item)
 - Remove Match Position.
 (Done)